mmarinm/codility/README.md

-# Javascript solutions for Codility #
+# Javascript Solutions For Codility #